mangroveorg/datawinners/doc/getting_started.md

 All time-consuming batch tasks are handled via message queues.
 Python binding mq binding is easy to use and integrates well with celery.

+__supervisord__
+supervisor is process management utility, helps in deamonizing processes and restarting if it dies.
+Datawinners reminder script triggered via supervisor.
+In vumi all workers and transport consumers are started by supervisor.